AmeliaES/fitbitr/README.md

 # Exploring my FitBit data

 ## Aims
-Wanted to analyse my data from my fitbit watch to pracice some different data visualisation techniques.
+Wanted to analyse my data from my fitbit watch to practice some different data visualisation techniques.
 Had an idea to look at how the number of steps I do varies from the time of day and season. eg. Am I less active in winter vs summer, or at certain times of day?

 ## Considerations: